 If you’re considering buying a home, you may wonder whether you should get pre-approved for a mortgage before you start looking for one.

 While it’s common to look at homes before securing financing, you receive several benefits when you get pre-approved for a mortgage prior to shopping for your new home.

 Finances are often one of the biggest hurdles for first-time homebuyers, and the thought of disclosing bank statements, credit scores, tax records and other financial information with mortgage lenders can be intimidating.

-The Erica Rawls Team believes our home buyers are placed in the strongest position when they get pre-approved for a mortgage prior to shopping, especially when they know they may expect some issues to arise during the process.
+As licensed realtors serving Harrisburg and Central PA, The Erica Rawls Team believes our home buyers are placed in the strongest position when they get pre-approved for a mortgage prior to shopping, especially when they know they may expect some issues to arise during the process.

 So, to help potential homeowners become more comfortable talking with mortgage lenders about their finances, the Erica Rawls Team sat down with Angie Shaw, branch manager and loan originator at Fidelis Mortgage, to learn:

 - Why first-time homebuyers are hesitant to talk to lenders about their finances

 - Why so much paperwork is needed when getting a mortgage

 - Why mortgage lenders request bank statements & what they look for in them